TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/EscapeTwo.md

 <br />

-The template is `DunderMifflinAuthentication` and its vulnerable to `ESC4`.
+The template is `DunderMifflinAuthentication` and it's vulnerable to `ESC4`.

-This vulnerability is really critical, because it allows an attacker to modify template configurations and make the template vulnerable to other bugs, like `ESC1`.
+This is a highly critical vulnerability, as it allows an attacker to modify template configurations and make the template vulnerable to other bugs, like `ESC1`.

-[This POST](https://www.hackingarticles.in/adcs-esc4-vulnerable-certificate-template-access-control/) explains very well this scenery.
+[This POST](https://www.hackingarticles.in/adcs-esc4-vulnerable-certificate-template-access-control/) explains very well this scenario.

 We can change the template configuration with this `certipy` one-liner: